simongregersen/thyultra/content.en/rules.md

 ## Course

 - The race course must be followed at all times.
 The course is marked with small orange flags.
-The first 20 km of the 100 km course is **not** be marked and participants must navigate using a GPS unit.
+The first half of the 100 miles course is **not** be marked and participants must navigate using a GPS unit.
 - If you leave the course by mistake, you must return immediately.
 - It is your own responsibility to follow the course.